 Q: Am I allowed to have guests visit?

-A: As the host, you must sign in and sign out your guest(s) each and every time they enter or exit the building.
+A: Yes.
+As the host, you must sign in and sign out your guest(s) each and every time they enter or exit the building.
 You must show your CSU ID to the community desk attendant and your guest(s) must relinquish a state-issued ID or a valid CSU ID to the community desk while a guest in the residence hall.

 A Viking Card is considered valid if the person is a current student at Cleveland State University.
 A valid State ID will be required for all other guests.